 Online Learning FAQs

-- Our graduate admissions committee meets shortly after our application deadline of February 1.
+Our graduate admissions committee meets shortly after our application deadline of February 1.
 The latest that you will hear back from us is April 30, but we do try to get back to students as quickly as possible.
 We ask for your patience as we review a high volume of applications during those months.

-- No. Students who are offered admission to the MLIS program can no longer defer their admission to the next year.
+No, students who are offered admission to the MLIS program cannot defer their admission to the next year.
 Due to the high volume of applications we ask that all students reapply.
 Applicants will have to re-compete for a spot in the program.

-- We use the last *60-credits (20 courses) that are from an accredited university.
-If you did additional (university-level) courses after your degree then we will calculate those courses in the GPA as well.
+We use the last ★60 (20 three-credit courses) that are from an accredited university.
+If you did additional university-level courses after your degree then we will calculate those courses in the GPA as well.

-- If you have taken additional post-secondary courses, equivalent to one year, then you are eligible to apply.
+If you have taken additional post-secondary courses (equivalent to one year of study) then you are eligible to apply.
 We will accept one-year diploma or certificate programs to make up 4 years of studies.
 However, if those additional courses are not at the university-level then we will not use them as part of the admission GPA calculation.
-In this case, only the last *60-credits (20 courses) from your bachelor’s degree will be calculated.
+In this case, only the last ★60 (20 three-credit courses) from your undergraduate degree will be calculated.

 All SLIS students are required to take the following five courses: